jKostet/makerspace/README.md

 	username: hello
 	password: world

-## Makerspace Inventory & Updates page
+## Makerspace Wish List (+ Future Inventory & Updates page)
+The application works as a Wish List for the Makerspace.
+The users of the Makerspace can wish-list equipment they would like.

-The plan is to develop an inventory database for Kumpula Think Company Makerspace.
-Users of the Makerspace can browse a list of equipment, parts, tools and services available at the Makerspace, and wish-list equipment they would like.
-Administrators of the Makerspace can manage the inventory and post updates on Makerspace development, such as new equipment being available, maintenance notices or upcoming events.
+The plan is to later add an inventory and updates, so users can browse a list of equipment, parts, tools and services available at the Makerspace, and  Administrators of the Makerspace can manage the inventory and post updates on Makerspace development, such as new equipment being available, maintenance notices or upcoming events.

 Functions:
 * Registration and Login for users
-* Browsing Inventory
-* Managing Inventory (add, remove, update description)
 * Browsing equipment Wish List
+* Approving Wishes/Requests (Admins)
 * Adding items to Wish List

-* Approving Wishes/Requests
+Potential future additions:
 * Marking Wishes as fulfilled
+* Browsing Inventory
+* Managing Inventory (add, remove, update description)
-* Posting updates to front page (updates as objects or just html edit via js etc?)
+* Posting updates to front page

 ## Documentation
 * [Use cases](https://github.com/jKostet/makerspace/blob/master/documentation/doc.md)